 For typical annual (summer) notifications:

-Your notification needs to be sent to your local district superintendent - not an ESC or county office - within a week of school starting in your district.
-To be sure the notification is received by then, without needing to watch a public school calendar every year, we recommend sending your notification by the second week in August, annually.
-(We recommend between Aug 5th through 10th.)
+Your notification needs to be sent to your local district superintendent - not an ESC or county office - by August 30th each year.
+You can send it earlier, but itis best to send notifications close to the start of school, and not early in the summer, when office staff is reduced and mail could get lost.
 Get in the habit of sending it the same week every year, and you will not forget.
-It is best to send notifications close to the start of school, and not early in the summer, when office staff is reduced and mail could get lost.

 For mid-year (school withdrawal or moving into the state) notifications:

 Withdrawing your child from school and notifying to homeschool at ANY time during the school year is completely legal and should not be dissuaded by school officials.
-OAC 3301-34-03 (A) notes that notification should be supplied to the local district superintendent within 1 week of withdrawal from school or moving into the district, due to how truancy hours are added up in Ohio.
+ORC 3321.042 (C) notes that notification should be transmitted (sent) to the local district superintendent within 5 calendar days of withdrawal from school or moving into the district, due to how truancy hours are added up in Ohio.
 We recommend notifying the same day you keep your child home.

 There is no waiting period or approval process in Ohio.
-When withdrawing from school during the school year you should send the notification and keep your child home the same day.
+When withdrawing from school during the school year you *should* send the notification and keep your child home the same day.
 Your notification to homeschool IS your legal withdraw from public school.
 Anything else done is a courtesy.
 If you are withdrawing from a public school or e-school, you could simply email or call the school to let them know your child HAS been withdrawn, and you need to send back their materials or pick up your child’s things.
 You can fill out a form, if you wish, but this is simply a courtesy for the school's internal processes and does not legally withdraw your child from school.
-Your withdrawal is the notification of intent to homeschool.
+Your withdrawal is the exemption notification for Ohio home education.

 Form for Notification:

-When you are sending in your notification of intent to homeschool, no form is required by law - you can do it in a letter format.
+When you are sending in your exemption notification, no form is required by law - you can do it in a letter format.
 However, we HIGHLY suggest most people use the simplicity of a form, especially for a new or mid-year school withdraw, to make sure you are giving all the required information, but *nothing* extra.
 Using a form also makes the notification “scannable”; meaning, the office worker will not have to carefully read anything you write in order to see that you have covered Ohio requirements.

 This form is provided on our Forms page.
-The form is taken directly from the Ohio Administrative Code 3301-34-03, and it is strictly law-aligned.
-If you choose to use the Editable Form version (#2 on the Ohio Forms page), the form can be opened in a PDF writer such as DocHub or Adobe Reader and filled in online, but it will still need to be printed out to sign and date.
+The form is taken directly from the Ohio Revised Code 3321.042, and it is strictly law-aligned.
+If you choose to use the Editable Form version (#2 on the Ohio Forms page), the form can be opened in a PDF writer such as DocHub or Adobe Reader and filled in online, but it will still need to be printed out to send.
 Forms can be hand-written or typed.

 Do not use **any** form provided by your school district, or downloaded from the Ohio Department of Education's website.
 These typically do not strictly align to state law.
-(The schools’ forms ask for more information than required by state law, typically things like phone numbers, email addresses, and grade level, they leave out small but important words from the law code, and usually do not include a privacy notice for protecting your family’s data.)
-You can see more about this on our blog, here.
+The schools’ forms ask for more information than required by state law, typically things like phone numbers, email addresses, and grade level, they leave out small but important words from the law code, and usually do not include a privacy notice for protecting your family’s data.
+(You can see more about this, based on the old notification prior to Oct 3, 2023 on our blog, here.
+Once ODE updates their website for the new law, this link will be updated accordingly.)

 How to Fill Out the Notification Form, Step by Step: